Colombia: Santa Marta & Eastern Andes

 Day 1: The tour commences at Barranquilla International Airport (BAQ) in the evening, from where we drive to our nearby hotel, have an introductory dinner, and get excited about the adventure to come!

-Day 2: This morning, we will visit a University of Atlántico campus; one of the better sites to see the scarce endemic Chestnut-winged Chachalaca.
+Day 2: This morning, we will visit the University of Atlántico campus; one of the better sites to see the scarce endemic Chestnut-winged Chachalaca.
 We will have a first introduction to the avifauna of northern Colombia, with likely species including Glaucous Tanager, Pale-bellied Hermit, Bicoloured and Stripe-backed Wren, and many more.
 Next stop will be at the Salamanca Island Road Park in search of one of Colombia’s rarest hummingbirds: the Sapphire-bellied Hummingbird!
 We will also look for Sapphire-throated Hummingbird, Chestnut Piculet, the striking Black-crested Antshrike (here of the streak-fronted form), and Stripe-backed Wren.
 We will also visit the Ciénaga Grande de Santa Marta, where will we look for Dwarf Cuckoo and the huge Northern Screamer, our first Russet-throated Puffbird, Turquoise-winged Parrotlet, Sapphire-throated and Shining-green Hummingbirds, Black-collared Hawk, Bronze-brown Cowbird (recently elevated to species level from Bronze Cowbird), and many waterbirds.
 Night in Minca, in the lower part of the Sierra Nevada de Santa Marta.

 We will have the possibility to explore the upper reaches of the Sierra Nevada de Santa Marta, home to an impressive number of endemic and near-endemic species.
 We will target every possible endemic species and subspecies (only three Santa Marta endemics require expeditions to get to, but we will do our best to find all the others).
 While Hermit Wood Wren, Santa Marta Brushfinch, Santa Marta Antbird, Sierra Nevada Antpitta, Santa Marta Mountain Tanager, Rusty-headed and Streak-capped Spinetails, White-tailed Starfrontlet, Santa Marta and White-lored Warblers, Yellow-crowned Whitestarts, and Brown-rumped and Santa Marta Tapaculos are reasonably common, other endemics like Santa Marta Parakeet, Santa Marta Screech Owl, Santa Marta Blossomcrown, Santa Marta Woodstar, Black-backed Thornbill, Santa Marta Foliage-gleaner, Santa Marta Antpitta, and Santa Marta Bush-Tyrant usually require more luck and persistence.
 We will also be looking for some other species (either endemic forms, near-endemics or localised birds) like Black-fronted Wood-Quail, exquisite White-tipped Quetzal, Yellow-billed and White-throated Toucanets (the latter of a distinctive endemic form), Sooty-capped Hermit, Rusty-breasted Antpitta, Golden-breasted Fruiteater, Black-hooded Thrush, and the local forms of Grey-throated Leaftosser and Black-banded Woodcreeper.
-Nights at El Dorado Lodge.
+Nights at Mountain Lodge.

 Day 5: After some final birding, we will leave the Sierra Nevada behind and drive north-east to reach the arid Guajira peninsula, home of several endemics shared with nearby Venezuela.
 We will make some stops en route to look for some previously missed species of lower elevations and maybe some mammals like the beautiful Cotton-top Tamarin.
 With a great deal of luck, we might even find the locally very rare Lilac-tailed Parrotlet.
 Night in Riohacha.